-In a thoracic medial branch block, a local anesthetic (numbing medicine) is injected near the medial branch nerve.
-This stops the transmission of pain signals from the facet joint.
+In a thoracic medial branch block, a local anesthetic (numbing medication) is injected near the medial branch nerve which stops the transmission of pain signals from the facet joint.
 If this reduces your pain and helps you move your back like normal, it may tell the doctor which facet joint is causing the pain.

 What happens during an injection?

 A local anesthetic will be used to numb your skin.
 The doctor will then insert a thin needle near the medial branch nerve.
 Fluoroscopy, a type of x-ray, may be used to ensure the safe and proper position of the needle.
 A dye may also be injected to make sure the needle is at the correct spot.